Three new cases of cyclospora confirmed in Texas, count now 126

-The Texas Department of State Health Services has confirmed that there are now 101 cases of Cyclospora in Texas on Friday, including two in Smith County and one in Hunt County.
-This number marks an increase of 21 since numbers were released on Thursday.
+The Texas Department of State Health Services has confirmed that there are now 126 cases of Cyclospora in Texas on Wednesday.
+This number marks an increase of three since yesterday's count.

 Cyclospora is an intestinal illness caused by a one-cell parasite invisible to the naked eye.
 It takes around two weeks to incubate then causes intense diarrhea, loss of appetite, weight loss, stomach cramps and pain, bloating, nausea and fatigue.